 Every day at J. Patrick + Associates, we see first-hand the intense competition in the job market.
 Trust us in saying that anything you can do to help your chances is definitely something you should do.

-One of the most important recruiting tools in the JP +A tool kit is LinkedIn Recruiter.
-The tool enables our recruiters find the right candidate for the job almost 100 percent of the time.
+One of the most important recruiting tools in the JP+A tool kit is LinkedIn Recruiter.
+The tool enables our recruiters to find the right candidate for the job almost 100 percent of the time.

 Your LinkedIn profile is something that you shouldn’t take lightly--you never know who could be around the corner looking at your profile.
 In fact, it could be the employer of your dreams looking for that certain someone to bring on board.